odin-lang/Odin/README.md

 Please read the [Getting Started Guide](https://github.com/odin-lang/Odin/wiki#getting-started-with-odin).

 - Windows
-	* x86-64
+	* x86-64/amd64
 	* MSVC 2010 installed (C++11 support)
 	* [LLVM binaries](https://github.com/odin-lang/Odin/releases/tag/llvm-windows) for `opt.exe`, `llc.exe`, and `lld-link.exe`
 	* Requires MSVC's link.exe as the linker
 		* run `vcvarsall.bat` to setup the path

 - MacOS
-	* x86-64
+	* x86-64/amd64
 	* LLVM explicitly installed (`brew install llvm`)
 	* XCode installed (for the linker)

 - GNU/Linux
-	* x86-64
+	* x86-64/amd64
 	* Build tools (ld)
 	* LLVM installed
 	* Clang installed (temporary - this is Calling the linker for now)

+- FreeBSD
+	* x86-64/amd64
+	* Build tools (ld)
+	* LLVM installed
+	* Clang installed (temporary - this is Calling the linker for now)

+Other platforms may be supported but are experimental for the time being.

 ## Warnings

-* This is still highly in development and the language's design is quite volatile.
+* The Odin compiler is still in development.
-* Syntax is not fixed.

 ## Demonstrations:
 * First Talk & Demo